IlFrenk/Social-Network-Analysis/README.md

 # Social Network Analysis

-A Network Analysis on [dblp website](http://dblp.org/) data on publications correspondence between their authors.
+A Network Analysis based on [dblp website](http://dblp.org/) data on publications correspondence between their authors.